-(1) The Authority may issue the following authorisations-
+- (1) The authority may issue the following authorisations-

 - (a) flight engineer instructor;

 - (b) type rating instructor;

 - (c) cabin crew member instructor; and

-- (d) cabin crewmember examiner.
+- (d) cabin crew member examiner.

-- (2) The Authority may issue the following authorisations for classes of aviation repair specialists-
+(2) The authority may issue the following authorisations for classes of aviation repair specialists-

 - (a) propellers;

-- (b) computer;
+- (b) computers;

-- (c) instrument;
+- (c) instruments;

-- (d) accessory;
+- (d) accessories;

-- (e) component;
+- (e) components;

 - (f) welding;

 - (g) non-destructive testing; and

-- (h) any other authorisation as determined by the Authority.
+- (h) any other authorisation determined by the authority.